R\'enyi-like entanglement probe of the chiral central charge: Computation for non-interacting fermions

 \subsubsection{Step 2: Truncating to the triple points}

 Next, we claim that $\det U$ only receives contributions from the neighborhood of the four triple points of the $ABCD$ partition.
-Explicitly, we define four large disjoint regions that surround each of the triple points and label them as $\Pi_i$ where $i$ goes from 1 to 4, as in Fig.~\ref{fig:ABCD}.
+Explicitly, we define four large disjoint regions of linear size $l_\Pi$ that surround each of the triple points and label them as $\Pi_i$ where $i$ goes from 1 to 4, as in Fig.~\ref{fig:ABCD}.
 We claim that

-where $\det_{\Pi_i}$ indicates that the determinant is restricted to the indices corresponding to sites in $\Pi_i$.
-Here and in the following analysis, we use $\approx$ to indicate equality up to errors that are exponentially small in the linear size of the $\Pi_i$ regions.
+where $\det_{\Pi_i}$ indicates that the determinant is restricted to the indices corresponding to sites in $\Pi_i$ and where equality holds up to corrections that are exponentially small in $l_\Pi$ \footnote{More precisely, Eq.~\eqref{u_truncation} holds up to errors of order $O(e^{-\gamma' l_\Pi})$, where $\gamma'$ is the decay coefficient of the off-diagonal elements of $U$.
+Using techniques from Appendix \ref{app:quasidiagonal}, the value of $\gamma'$ can be bounded in terms of the original $\gamma$ appearing in Eq.~\eqref{quasidiagonal_p} and the powers $\alpha, \beta$.
+In particular, one finds that $\gamma'$ is equal to the decay coefficient of $|M|^{-1}$, which can be lower bounded in terms of $\norm{M^{-1}}^{-1}$.
+Explicitly, we have